Get help if you’re behind with your energy bills

 Your supplier should contact you before they start taking any repayments again.
 They should check if you can afford the repayment amount.

-Check if something is an energy scam
+Check if something is a scam

 If you think something might be a scam: